sassoftware/esp-studio-examples/Basic/counter/README.md

 3. In the right pane, expand **Input Data (Publisher) Connectors**.
       - `iss_input`: This connector reads the file from beginning to end once.
 It is useful for batch-style loading.
       - `iss_input_repeat`: This connector repeats the file input a specified number of times (for example, repeatcount = 100).
 It is useful for simulations or testing with looped input data.
       - `iss_input_rate`: This connector adds a pacing mechanism to simulate streaming input (for example, rate = 1 record per second).
-It is useful for...FILL THIS IN
+It is useful for defining the rate in which events are injected into the stream.
       NOTE: You can view a connector's configuration by selecting the connector from the table, and then clicking ![edit](img/edit.png).
 These connectors are set to inactive by default.
 You can enable one or more connectors depending on your scenario.
 4. Expand **Subscriber Connectors**.
 Notice that this window includes a different type of connector.
 The MQTToutput connector is configured as a subscriber connector.
 Subscriber connectors output data from a project to an external file or system.
 5. Click ![Output Schema](img/output-schema-icon.png "Output Schema").
 Fields include: